SCBenson/SCBenson/README.md

 ## Hi there 👋

-- 🔭 I’m currently a Student at the University of Galway, completing a PDip in Software Development, Cloud Computing, and DevOps.
+- 🔭 Intern AI Engineer at Praxail.
+I’m currently a Student at the University of Galway, completing a PDip in Software Development, Cloud Computing, and DevOps.
 - 🌱 I’m currently learning vuelidate, cloud microservices, and firebase.
 - 📫 How to reach me: sean_c_benson@outlook.com
 - ⚡ Fun fact: I am a marathon runner!